Category: Nonfiction

 • How I Invest My Money by Joshua Brown and Brian Portnoy

 How I Invest My Money: Finance Experts Reveal How They Save, Spend, and Invest by Joshua Brown and Brian Portnoy is a personal finance book published in 2020.
-While people listen all day to financial experts lecture on the best investments right now, nobody thinks to ask them where they invest their PERSONAL money.
-For…
+While financial experts often share investment advice, few are asked where they personally invest their own money.
+For instance, nearly half of U.S. mutual fund portfolio managers…